GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 }
 ```

-But what is `DynamicTranslationFromEnToEs`?
-It's a pipeline included in the
+`DynamicTranslationFromEnToEs` is a pipeline included in the sample confguration:
-sample confguration, and it bears some examination:

 ```go
 // EXAMPLE: Translate HTML files from English to Spanish dynamically.